Christmas Wassail Recipe

 - 1/2 teaspoon ground nutmeg

 - 1/2 teaspoon ground cloves

-- Core apples and cut in half.
-Place cut side down in an 8-in. square baking dish.
+- Preheat oven to 375°.
+Place apples in an 8-in.-square baking dish, cut side down.
 Pour water around apples.
-Bake, uncovered, at 375° for 20-25 minutes or until tender.
+Bake, uncovered, 20-25 minutes or until tender.
+Cool slightly.

-- Cool slightly; scoop out pulp and place in a blender.
-Discard apple peel.
-Add 1/2 cup cider to the blender; cover and process until smooth.
+- When cool enough to handle, scoop out pulp from apples and place in a blender; discard apple peel.
+Add 1/2 cup cider to blender; cover and process until smooth.

-- In a Dutch oven, combine the oranges, lemons, sugar, nutmeg, cloves, cinnamon, pulp mixture and remaining cider.
+- In a stockpot, combine remaining ingredients, apple puree and remaining cider.
 Bring to a boil.
-Reduce heat; simmer, uncovered, for 15 minutes.
-Discard orange and lemon slices and cinnamon stick if desired.
-Yield: about 2 gallons.
+Reduce heat; simmer, uncovered, 15 minutes.
+If desired, discard citrus slices and cinnamon stick before serving.
+Yield: 42 servings (3/4 cup each).